Section A - Introduction

 Q4.
 We rent out part of our premises to a business tenant who has indicated that they will struggle to pay rent going forward due to the impact of coronavirus.
 Do we have to release them from the lease or agree rent concessions?
 Can we do this under charity law and Methodist law and policy?

 A4.
-This question has been considered by Sintons, one of the panel solicitors, along with TMCP and we confirm that it is very unlikely that the lease will give your tenant the right to be released or to withhold rent due to COVID-19 even if the premises are closed.
+It is very unlikely that the lease will give your tenant the right to be released or to withhold rent due to COVID-19 even if the premises are closed.

 It is recommended that the Managing Trustees check the lease carefully and contact their solicitor if they are unsure.
 Please refer to the Panel Solicitor page on TMCP’s website for contact details.